 Higher tenant protection statewide

 Landlords wishing to raise the rent by more than 5%, must now give their tenants at least 30 days’ notice.
 This notice period rises depending on how long the tenant has been in place.
 For those with a tenancy or lease of one-to-two years, 60 days’ notice must be given.
 Those who’ve resided for two years, or are on a lease agreement for that long, must be given 90 days’ notice.
-This also applies if the landlord does not intend to renew the tenant’s lease.
+Applies if the landlord does not intend to renew the tenant’s lease.
 These protections apply to renters statewide, whether they be rent-regulated or not.
 Late fees have also been capped at 5% of the monthly rent or $50 (whichever is lesser).
-This can only be charged if the payment is late by five days or more.
+It can only be charged if the payment is late by five days or more.

-The Blacklist has been banned
+The blacklist has been banned

 Cap on application fees

 Application fees charged by brokers and management companies for apartments capped at $20.
 This includes any background check and credit check fees.